stroiman/stroiman/README.md

-## Hi there 👋
+# Hi 👋

-I'm a senior freelance software developer with 25+ years of professional experience (yes, getting old).
+I'm Peter Strøiman, a senior freelance software developer with 25+ years of professional experience (yes, getting old).

 I'm a long time TDD practitioner.
 Learning TDD has by far been the most important skill I've learned.
 But I was never taught TDD properly; I had to discover that for myself over the course of many years.